Organisational Development (OD) Programme

-Dearden were originally appointed to provide consultancy support to the HR function and provided this support for an extended period.
-Mark Gammage as Managing Director of Dearden HR worked as the interim HRD for 3 years before becoming substantively employed three days a week for the another 2 years.
+Originally appointed to support the HR function, Mark Gammage, Managing Director of Dearden HR, worked as the interim HRD for 3 years before becoming substantively employed three days a week for the another 2 years.
 His role included acting as Deputy CEO and COO for 10 months during this period.

 The Trust had significant issues with high turnover and poor staff engagement, its services to patients were largely unexceptional and the Trust had just lost 2 stars in the then national star rating system being moved from 3 stars to 1 star.
 Through a widespread programme of staff engagement, realising staff benefits and improvements to communication, leadership and management, the Trust’s performance substantially improved.

 The Trust received an outstanding staff survey in 2012 with 70% of Key Findings showing an improvement on the previous year and over 80% better than the average for an acute Trust, including: